rcmanaure/erpnext/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
-Welcome to ERPNext issue tracker!
+Welcome to DreamWork issue tracker!
 Before creating an issue, please heed the following:

-1. This tracker should only be used to report bugs and request features / enhancements to ERPNext
+1. This tracker should only be used to report bugs and request features / enhancements to DreamWork
     - For questions and general support, checkout the manual https://erpnext.com/docs/user/manual/en or use https://discuss.erpnext.com
 2. Use the search function before creating a new issue.
 Duplicates will be closed and directed to the original discussion.